-How to Make Stovetop Christmas Potpourri – This recipe is like bottling up the Christmas smell!
+How to Make Stovetop Christmas Potpourri – This holiday potpourri recipe is like bottling up the Christmas smell!
 It’s a great way to make your home smell like the holidays and makes a fantastic gift.
-Scroll down for a how-to video and FREE PRINTABLE gift tags for gifting!
+Don’t miss our FREE PRINTABLE gift tags for gifting!

 I mention this every so often, but my family moved a LOT growing up.
 My dad’s job often had new opportunities in different states, so we moved every 2-3 years, which made for plenty of chances to meet new people, learn how to get along some place new, and experience new things.
 Even so, it was a LOT of constant change, which was, at times, really hard.

 Thankfully, my family was (and is!) very close, which made all that upheaval much easier to bear.
 I also always took comfort in holiday traditions.
 My family jokes about how much I love traditions around the holidays, but to me, traditions are little anchors that feel like home, no matter where I live or who I’m with.

 I’ve written at length about our family’s holiday traditions, but one that I love from my own home growing up was my mom making the smell of Christmas with her stovetop Christmas potpourri.
 Making a holiday simmer pot was one of my favorite natural ways to usher in the holiday season throughout the entire house.

 The stovetop potpourri is a blend of citrus and warm spices that instantly makes me feel cozy and safe.
 Here’s what makes it special…